 Maras: a town known for its nearly 5,000 nearby salt evaporation ponds which have been in use since Inca times

 Moray: Inca agricultural terraces consisting of a number of large circular depressions.
-The complex is located on a plateau at about 3,500 m (11,483 ft) above sea level.
+The complex is located on a plateau at about 3,500 m (11,483 ft) asl.
 Each level of terraces has its own microclimate.

-Ollantaytambo: an Inca archaeological site northwest of the city of Cusco.
+Ollantaytambo: an Inca town and archaeological site northwest of the city of Cusco.
 During the Inca Empire, it was the royal estate of Emperor Pachacuti who conquered the region.
 He built the town and a ceremonial center.